helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

 Your submission will be considered successful if:
 1. All functions from math.c have corresponding test functions
 2. Each test function contains at least one meaningful assertion
-3. The code compiles successfully with `make`
+3. The code you wrote compiles successfully with `make`
-4. All tests pass when running the test executable
+4. All tests pass when running the test specified above

 Remember to test both the basic functionality and any edge cases for each function.